chakrabar/chakrabar.github.io/_posts/unpublished/2018-03-05-sonarqube-for-code-quality.md

 #### Common practices to improve code quality

 There are bunch of practices that has been established and time-tested by the development community to help tackle the code quality issues.
-None of them are _"silver bullet"_, and the success rate depends on multiple factors like - skillset and maturity of the developers, team priorities, outlook of the organization, pragmatic approach towards standard practices, choice of tools & plarforms and more.
+None of them are _"silver bullet"_, and the success rate depends on multiple factors like - skillset and maturity of the developers, team priorities, outlook of the organization, pragmatic approach towards standard practices, choice of tools & plarforms etc.

 we'll briefly look at some of the common practices to manage code quality issues

 * Training and guidance for the devlopers
-* Set of basic guidelines (checklists) and enforcement of the same
+* Set of basic guidelines (ruleset/checklists) and enforcement of the same
 * Team code reviews (where evrything is discussed from rules to design)
-* Senior developers working hands on with the team
+* Senior developers actively working hands on with the team
 * Unit tests (coverage is important, so is actual meaningful tests)
 * Regular code audit for design smells
 * Security hackers to test vulnerabilities
-* Code analysis tools (more on this in following sections)
+* Code analysis tools

-#### Static code analysis
+#### Tools for code analysis

 If we look at the list above, we'll see all of them depend heavily on human perfection, except the last one.
 But like all humans, developers are also not perfect and for the same reason, many a times the above measures does not work as expected.

-In real world, developers juggle between different tasks, management has changing priorities, there's always hurry to ship products, technical tasks not always get highest priority and get dumped as "backlogs" (some backlogs just remain backlogs forever before they are lost into eternity), good developers are moved to new projects before they could actually make the last one _really awesome_!
+In real world, developers juggle between different tasks, management has changing priorities, there's always hurry to ship products, technical tasks doesn't always get high priority and get dumped as "backlogs" (some backlogs just remain backlogs forever before they are lost into eternity), good developers are moved to new projects before they could actually make the last one _really awesome_!

+So, one thing that (in many ways) overcomes these problems, are tools for automatically checking code and look for issues.
+If configured properly, they can do stuffs like

+* Code reviews (against set rules)
+* Run unit tests
+* Find possible bugs
+* Suggest improvements
+* Calculate code complexities, etc.

+Most of the modern IDEs can do pretty good analysis (e.g. Visual Studio), and there are great extensions and 3rd party tools available for the same (e.g. ReSharper).

+#### Static Code Analysis

+Static Code Analysis tools are a type of applications that can read through static code (without executing the code) and find problems.
+They generally have a set of rules for good-code (also called _"coding guidelines"_, _"styling rules"_ etc.), and check the current code follow those rules or not.
+For each deviation from those rules, it shows errors/warings/suggestion as configured.
+For example, **[SonarQube](https://www.sonarqube.org/)** has static code analysis for many languages.
+For .NET projects, there are some specific tools like [StyleCop](https://github.com/StyleCop) that looks at source code and [FxCop](https://msdn.microsoft.com/en-us/library/bb429476(v=vs.80).aspx) that examines compiled binaries.

+How does static code analysis help?

 #### Continious code quality analysis and why it matters